 Why switch from gravel to an asphalt driveway?

-While gravel is one of the most affordable options for paving, needing low maintenance, it can collapse due to various environmental and weather conditions, including rainwater, snow, etc.
+While gravel is one of the most affordable paving options and requires low maintenance, it can collapse due to various environmental and weather conditions such as rainwater and snow.

 Removing the snow can be challenging, and the much-used gravel parking lots and driveways are more likely to grow cracks, holes, and ruts.
 Besides, Dust, dirt, and debris can accumulate and contribute to the weathering process.